chapmanjacobd/library/README.md

     lb tubeadd maker.db --yt-dlp-config playlistend=1000

 Be aware that there are some YouTube Channels which have many items--for example the TEDx channel has about 180,000 videos.
 Some channels even have upwards of two million videos.
 More than you could likely watch in one sitting.
 On a high-speed connection (>500 Mbps), it can take up to five hours just to download the metadata for 180,000 videos.
-My advice: start with the 20,000.

 #### 1a.
 Get new videos for saved playlists